buzzqw/TUS/OBSS/OBSSv2-eng.md

 Many mercenary captains and commanding officers are Devotees of Nedraf.
 The Devotee of Nedraf does not give up, does not renounce, does not abandon his companions, but this does not make him reckless or irrational in his choices.

+Nedraf is patient in waiting for the right moment, but uncompromising when battle demands a decision.
+He is proud of his scars and arrogant toward those without experience; his enthusiasm carries his companions, while the cynicism born from too many defeats keeps him from trusting promises of victory.

 - **Symbol**: a strong hand, wrapped in a bandage dirty with blood brandishing a sword
 - **Ability Score**: Constitution
-- **Traits**: Patient, Vain, Brave, Uncompromising, Enthusiastic, Arrogant, Cynical
+- **Traits**: Patient, Vain, Courageous, Uncompromising, Enthusiastic, Arrogant, Cynical
 - **Manifestation**: the smell of blood and metal spreads in the air
 - **Sum of Traits in common at 5 points**: You can wear light armor without penalties to Magic Check
 - **Sum of Traits in common at 10 points**: You acquire a bonus point on a Weapon List.
 It may be known or not